Armathwaite railway station

 Armathwaite is a railway station on the Settle and Carlisle Line, which runs between Carlisle and Leeds via Settle.
-The station, situated 9 mi 75 chain south-east of Carlisle, serves the village of Armathwaite, Eden in Cumbria, England.
+The station, situated 9 mi 75 chain south-east of Carlisle, serves the village of Armathwaite, in Cumbria, England.
 It is owned by Network Rail and managed by Northern Trains.

 History

 The station was opened by the Midland Railway on 1 May 1876.
 It was designed by company architect, John Holloway Sanders.
 The original station building, now a private house, is a medium-sized style station built from local red sandstone.

-Following the closure of Cotehill, Cumwhinton and Scotby in the 1950s and 1960s, the station now serves as the final stop on the Settle & Carlisle line, prior to reaching the terminus at Carlisle.
+Following the closure of Cotehill, Cumwhinton and Scotby in the 1950s, the station now serves as the final stop on the Settle & Carlisle line, prior to reaching the terminus at Carlisle.

-The station was closed by British Rail on 5 May 1970, when local passenger trains ceased operating on the route.
+The station was closed by British Rail on 2 May 1970, when local passenger trains ceased operating on the route.
 It was reopened on 14 July 1986.
 By then, the original station building on the Carlisle-bound platform had been sold for private use, so a passenger shelter was built at the northern end of the platform.
 A brick-built passenger waiting room exists on the Leeds-bound platform.

 The station's signal box was built by the Midland Railway and placed in service on 16 July 1899.
 It was equipped with a 16-lever tumbler frame.
 The box was decommissioned on 15 January 1983.
 During 1992, it was restored by the Friends of the Settle to Carlisle Line.
 The refurbishment saw the signal box furnished with original Midland Railway block instruments and painted in original colours.
 It can be visited on Sundays by prior arrangement.